 No employee who is employed in Villanova University’s financial aid office, or who otherwise has responsibilities with respect to education loans or other student financial aid of the University, and who serves on an advisory board, commission, or group of lenders or guarantors, shall be permitted to receive anything of value from the lender, guarantor, or group of lenders or guarantors, except for reimbursement for reasonable expenses incurred in serving on such advisory board, commission, or group.

-For information on Villanova Law School's leave of absence policy and/or withdrawal policy, J.D. students should see the Villanova University School of Law Student Handbook and Graduate Tax Students should see the Graduate Tax Program brochure.
+For information on Villanova University Charles Widger School of Law's leave of absence policy and/or withdrawal policy, J.D. students should see the Villanova University School of Law Student Handbook and Graduate Tax Students should see the Graduate Tax Program brochure.
 Students contemplating withdrawing or going on a leave of absence from either program should contact either the Associate Dean for Academic Affairs (J.D. students) or the Director of the Graduate Tax Program (Graduate Tax students) in addition to the Office of Financial Aid.

 In most cases for the purposes of financial aid, students are considered as withdrawn and thus going into their grace/repayment period on their loans unless they can meet the following requirements which would entitle them to a leave of absence status:

 When a student who has received Title IV aid such as a Federal Direct Unsubsidized Loan, Federal Graduate PLUS Loan, or Federal Perkins Loan withdraws or goes on a leave of absence from the law school, the institution must determine the amount of aid that has been earned as of the date of withdrawal or leave.
 Earned aid may have been used to pay for institutional charges such as tuition and fees or non-institutional costs such as books and living expenses.
 Title IV aid that is considered unearned aid must be returned to the appropriate programs.